 Cardiff’s biggest music festival is back this month: Here’s everything you need to know

-Listen up music lovers!
-Live music will be running until Oct 18th
+Listen up music lovers, because live music will be running until 18th October

-The Cardiff Music City Festival kicked off last weekend, starting from October 3rd to October 18th.
-Across over 25+ venues, local artists will be covering many genres.
+The Cardiff Music City Festival kicked off last weekend, and will run until Saturday 18th October.
+Across over 25 venues, local artists will be covering a variety of genres.
 From indie to soul, rock to classical, there will be something for everyone to enjoy.

 LLais (October 6th-12th)

-This is the place for all our vocalists!
-Artists like Rufus Wainwright, Adwaith, and Cate Le Bon will be playing showing off their raw talent.
+This is the place to be for all our vocalists.
+Artists like Rufus Wainwright, Adwaith, and Cate Le Bon will be playing, showing off their raw talent.

 Even though most tickets will be sold, you can try and get your hands on last-minute ones now.